patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/icons/icons.md

 When using React, include the following import line for 'pficon' icons: `import { [insert-icon-name] } from '@patternfly/react-icons'`

 ### Font Awesome solid (FAS) vs Font Awesome regular (FAR)
-The Font Awesome icons included with PatternFly are FAS (Font Awesome solid) webfont icons.
+The Font Awesome icons included with PatternFly are Font Awesome solid (FAS) webfont icons.
 If you're using icons via `<i class="[fa, far, fas] [insert-icon-name]"></i>`, you can use any FAS icon.
-If you need to use a FAR icon, you must include the FAR icon(s) yourself by doing one of the following:
+If you need to use a Font Awesome regular (FAR) icon, you must include the FAR icon(s) yourself by doing one of the following:

 1. [Hosting it yourself](https://fontawesome.com/how-to-use/on-the-web/setup/hosting-font-awesome-yourself)
 2. [Including the icon(s) via a package manager](https://fontawesome.com/how-to-use/on-the-web/setup/using-package-managers)